Zombieschannel/WLAMI/README.md

 Compilation for Android can be done with Android Studio.

+Compilation for MacOS can be done from the command line.

+Compilation for iOS can be done from Xcode.

 ## Setup

 All external assets (images, audio, fonts) must be placed inside the `assets/` folder.

-The `src/` folder is used for `.cpp`, `.h`, and optionally `.rc` files.
+The `src/` folder is used for `.cpp`, `.h`, and optionally `.rc` or `.icns` files.

-You'll need to specify your SFML directories for each architecture in CMakeLists.txt
+You'll need to specify your SFML directories in CMakeLists.txt.

 The `versions/` folder is ignored by Git and can be used for saving previous releases.